Path integrals, complex probabilities and the discrete Weyl representation: ``Path integrals'' for finite dimensional systems

 In the discrete case time evolution can be solved exactly by diagonalizing the $M\times M$ Hamiltonian matrix in the $x$ basis, however the appeal of the discrete path integral is that it is a model of a quantum circuit.
-Accuracy and be improved by using a higher order approximation to the transfer matrix at each step.
-The complex probability interpretation is a natural way to think about real-time path integrals.
+Accuracy can be improved by using a higher-order approximation to the transfer matrix at each step.
+The complex probability interpretation is a natural way to think about real-time path integrals for finite systems, since concept of continuously parameterized paths that have $M$ possible values does not really make sense.

+The advantage of this approach is that the time evolution is approximated by calculating the expectation value of a functional of a finite set of cylinder sets of ``classical paths'' with respect to a complex probability distribution.
+The ability to exactly factor the complex probability into products of one-step probabilities for each time step facilitates the computation.
+Finally, exact unitarity is maintained at each step.
+While the paths in each cylinder set are generally nowhere continuous, the resulting amplitude is an entire function of time.
+While the limit for continuous time evolution exists \cite{Katya_1}\cite{Katya_2}, real computations are truncated at a finite number of time steps.

+The discrete path integral developed in section (\ref{sec:findim}) represents the transition probability amplitude as the expectation value of a random variable on a space of sequences of transition amplitudes labeled by paths in the space of eigenvalues of non-commuting observables.